W1: Classic Calver Circuit

 Within Richmond Castle, a 19th century military cell block holds a secret.
 Inscribed on its walls are thousands of pieces of graffiti spanning over 100 years, two World Wars and images from conscientious objectors and others imprisoned within the cells.

-The evening's event includes a reading and talk by Hazel Townesend, author of 'I Will Not Kill', and a presentation by English Heritage exploring their work linked to the conservation and research of the graffiti contained within the cells.
+The evening's event includes a reading and talk by Hazel Townesend, author of 'I Will Not Kill', and a presentation by English Heritage exploring their work linked to the conservation of and research into the graffiti contained within the cells.
 Exhibition materials from English Heritage, NYCC's Grounds for Appeal and the North Riding Appeal Tribunal Papers 1916-1918 project will also be on show.
 Both projects have been made possible thanks, largely, to the support of National Lottery players through two grants from the Heritage Lottery Fund.

 Also generously supported by the Richmond Fairtrade Forum